-As an example, the following steps explain using the SYNC I/O front panel controls to change the Linear Time Code output level.
+In the following example, the steps cover using the SYNC I/O front panel controls to change the Linear Time Code output level.

 (With just a few exceptions, these steps are the same for all SYNC I/O parameters.)

 To adjust LTC gain: